Grothendieck-Verdier functors: Abstract

 \section{Abstract}

-We identify additional structure on a conservative lax monoidal functor from a closed monoidal category $\cC$ to a Grothendieck-Verdier category $\cD$, such that the Grothendieck-Verdier structure of $\cD$ lifts to $\cC$ and the functor becomes Frobenius linearly distributive.
-As an application, we recover and extend conditions under which modules over Hopf monads and Hopf algebroids inherit Grothendieck-Verdier structures.
-We also characterize when categories of bimodules, modules, and local modules over (commutative) algebras internal to a Grothendieck-Verdier category admit such structures.
-Our results apply to quantales, smash product algebras, skew group algebras, and enveloping algebras of Lie-Rinehart algebras.
+We introduce Grothendieck--Verdier functors between Grothendieck--Verdier, or $\ast$-autonomous, categories.
+Such functors are lax monoidal functors equipped with a morphism expressing compatibility with Grothendieck--Verdier duality.
+We show that the \mbox{resulting} \mbox{$2$-category} is $2$-equivalent to that of linearly distributive categories with negation and Frobenius linearly distributive functors.
+We further extend this $2$-equivalence to the braided setting.

-For applications of the lifting theorem, we construct a strict \(2\)-equivalence between a \mbox{\(2\)-category} of Grothendieck-Verdier categories and one of linearly distributive categories with negation, and extend this $2$-equivalence to the braided setting.
+We then establish a lifting theorem for Grothendieck--Verdier functors: given a conservative lax monoidal functor from a closed monoidal category $\cC$ to a Grothendieck--Verdier category $\cD$, we identify additional structure such that the Grothendieck--Verdier structure of $\cD$ lifts to $\cC$.
+This structure turns the functor into a Grothendieck--Verdier functor.
+As applications, we recover and extend conditions under which modules over Hopf monads and Hopf algebroids inherit Grothendieck--Verdier structures.
+We also characterize when categories of bimodules, modules, and local modules over (commutative) algebras internal to a Grothendieck--Verdier category admit such structures.
+Our results apply to quantales, smash product algebras, skew group algebras, and enveloping algebras of Lie--Rinehart algebras.